mitotic/slidoc/test/ex07-audio.md

 },

 enterSlide: function(paceStart){
-    console.log('audioPace.enterSlide:', this.pluginId, paceStart, this.end - this.start);
+    console.log('AudioPace.enterSlide:', this.pluginId, paceStart, this.end - this.start);
 	if (!paceStart)
 	    return null;
 	var delaySec = this.end - this.start;